FennStatistics/CAMtools_documentation/docs/Set up study.md

 * <b>Single concept in the middle</b>: this design likely evokes a network which is equivalent to a physical <i>star topology</i>, where all concepts are connected to a central concept.
 This often results in high local and global density.
 * <b>Two contradictory concepts</b>: specifying two contradictory concepts as a starting point is an interesting way of analyzing the perception of opposite poles or concepts.
-The two sub-networks of the resulting CAMs can be analyzed and compared separately in a future analyzing step (see module “slice CAMs” within [CAM-App](CAM-App.md)).
+The two sub-networks of the resulting CAMs can be analyzed and compared separately in a future analyzing step (see module “slice CAMs” within [Data Analysis Tool](Data Analysis Tool.md)).
 * <b>Tree Topology</b>: an initial hierarchical arrangement of concepts supposably nudges participants towards “adding leaves to a predefined tree” in a hierarchical manner, differentiating and diversifying the initial network hierarchically.
 In contrast to star networks, tree networks typically have low overall and local density.
 * <b>No predefined concepts</b>: letting participants start off with clean slate typically results in a partially connected <i>mesh topologies</i>.